Amslee Institute on April 9, 2019

 If a nanny leaves abruptly without a farewell to the children, the parents need to make sure the children understand they didn’t do anything to cause the departure.
 The children may experience feelings of abandonment or hurt and anger.
 Parents should focus on reassuring the children and refrain from negative references about the nanny’s departure.
-If children are struggle with a departed nanny, have the children write the nanny a letter or draw a picture for them, even if you never plan to mail it to the nanny.
+If children are struggling with a departed nanny, have the children write the nanny a letter or draw a picture for them, even if you never plan to mail it to the nanny.

 Preparing for a New Nanny

-Before a new nanny arrives, take time to write down important information so the nanny can have a reference document.
+Before a new nanny arrives, take the time to write down important information so the nanny can have a reference document.
 A cheat sheet that contains emergency contact information, an example daily schedule, lists with ideas for meals and snacks as well as the children’s favorite books can help the nanny better connect with the children.
 A checklist to help you orient the nanny to different aspects of the position as well as remind you to share where the pediatric medicine is kept and where spare wipes are stored is a great idea for the first few days.
 A local map with nearby parks circled and highlighted directions to swim class can help a new nanny find their way around the community.
 If you want a daily log completed, have a few printed out to help the nanny learn to track the information you’d like to see.

 When a nanny has accepted the position, share this with the children.
-Explain that that there will be a new nanny who will spend more time with the family.
+Explain that there will be a new nanny who will spend more time with the family.
 If they met the nanny during the interview process, remind the children of the activities they did with the nanny, so they can remember the positive experience.
 During the first few days, be available to support the transition as the nanny and children get comfortable with each other.
-Until settled in to a new routine, don’t over-schedule the children or have play dates where other children may disrupt the newly forming relationships between your children and the new nanny.
+Until settled into a new routine, don’t over-schedule the children or have play dates where other children may disrupt the newly forming relationships between your children and the new nanny.
 Try not to schedule any overnight trips during the early transition period.

 If the child comes to you with complaints about the new nanny, listen carefully.
 It may be challenging to determine if these are real issues or if they are the result of the new nanny doing things a little differently.
 You may hear how the old nanny was ‘better’ or ‘nicer’.
 Explaining to children that they may be multiple ‘right’ ways to do things and giving them time to adjust to the changes may be all that is required.
 If their complaints last more than a couple of weeks, you might want to investigate further.

 Time of transition can be stressful for everyone.
 New nannies may have a difficult entrance into the family if the children are still processing their feelings about a departed nanny.
 Like most aspects of parenting, it is important to stay tuned to both your family as a whole and your child’s individual needs.
 Also, be sure to have open dialogues with the new nanny to understand how they are adjusting and coping with the transition period.
-If you have a child or children who are more sensitive to transitions, you should consider this factor in your hiring decision and aim to hire local long-term nannies over part time nannies who may have a higher turnover rate.
+If you have a child or children who are more sensitive to transitions, you should consider this factor in your hiring decision and aim to hire local long-term nannies over part-time nannies who may have a higher turnover rate.